hugoduncan/dado/dev/ai/prompts/simplified-diff-edits.md

 The indentation is VERY significant in the diffs.

+End of line whitespace is VERY significant in the diffs.

 You MUST provide enough context to uniquely identify the location of the edit in the file.